The Epistle of Barnabas

 The Epistle of Barnabas is a Greek epistle written between AD 70–132 (after the destruction of the Second Temple and before the Bar Kochba Revolt).
 The place of origin is generally taken to be Alexandria in Egypt.
-The Epistle was possibly written not by the same Barnabas of the New Testament.
+It was possibly written not by the same Barnabas of the New Testament.
 Although it is named for Barnabas, the letter itself does not mention its author.
-Now, it is generally accredited to an unknown early Christian teacher, perhaps of the same name.
+Now, the Epistle of Barnabas is generally accredited to an unknown early Christian teacher, perhaps of the same name.

 The Epistle of Barnabas was never considered canonical by the early church leaders.
 For it contained theological and doctrinal errors.
 For this reason it was excluded from the “accepted books.”
 Eusebius (260/265 – 339/340) considered it among the “rejected” or “spurious” (νόθοι) writings (H.E. iii.25.4).
 He called it “the disputed books.”